alexandruhoza/spring-boot-microservice/README.md

 - [ ] Optimistic locking mechanism to handle concurrent updates
 - [ ] Proper exception handling for graceful error responses
 - [ ] Packaged as a Docker image for easy deployment
+- [ ] When clients request details of a parent entity (GET /parents/<parentId>), the microservice first checks the Hazelcast cache.
+If the requested entity is found in the cache, it is returned directly without querying the database.
+This helps to minimize latency and decrease the number of database calls.
+- [ ] The microservice uses InMemoryUserDetailsManager as a temporary alternative to OAuth or JWT for authentication.
+This allows users to authenticate with the microservice using simple username and password authentication.

 ## Technologies Used